Gippsland Plains Grassy Woodland: Geography

 The vegetation community was once ubiquitous across the Gippsland plain, but now only less than five per cent of its original extent remains, partly consisting of sporadic vegetation areas encircled by a mostly cleared, farming landscape.
-The zone is bounded by the Strzelecki Ranges to the west, the Great Dividing Range to the north and the Mornington Peninsula to the east, reaching Cranbourne and Westernport in Melbourne's east.
+The zone is bounded by the Strzelecki Ranges to the East, the Great Dividing Range to the North and the Mornington Peninsula to the West, reaching Cranbourne and Westernport in Melbourne's east.
 The community caters to many nationally and state-listed threatened plants and animals.

 The open grasslands of the Central Gippsland Plains used to cover about 600 km2 of land and the Forest Red Gum Grassy Woodland around 1200 km2 at the time of European settlement, but are now most likely nonexistent.
 The Forest Red Gum Grassy Woodland is situated on Lower Pleistocene gravels, sands, silts and clays, with some Tertiary alluvium.

 The community is situated on undulating to generally flat plains that are less than 100 metres above sea level, with some presence on low hills up to 220 metres.
 There used to be a tree canopy, but it has mostly been cleared.
 Shrubs are thinly distributed in both forms, with a cover of less than 10 per cent.
 However, despite being mostly cleared, the community is still sparsely present on roadsides or railways, cemeteries and nature reserves.

 Annual rainfall typically ranges between 570 mm and 650 mm, and elevation is relatively low at 20–40 m above sea level.